 Visiting Palo Verde National Park

 Palo Verde National Park is located on the banks of the Tempisque River, in the Nicoya Peninsula.
 As part of the Guanacaste province, the park is just over an hour removed from Liberia’s international airport (LIR).
 Palo Verde is a birdwatcher’s paradise.
-It is the meeting place of the largest concentration of aquatic and migratory birds of the Central American Pacific Coast.
-During the rainy season, the lowlands are transformed into huge wetlands which attracts even more diversity of life.
+It is the meeting place of the largest concentration of aquatic birds and migratory birds of the Central American Pacific Coast.
+During the rainy season (or wet season), the lowlands are transformed into huge wetlands which attracts even more diversity of life.
 Palo Verde is protected by the Ramsar Convention.
 An international treaty ensuring the conservation of wetlands.
 This elevated status has supported a stable growth of the wildlife population and makes Palo Verde a top destination in Costa Rica.

 Tropical dry forest